What are the techniques most likely to work when it comes to learning something?

 You’ll also notice that we deliberately repeat and reinforce core ideas over the course of the programme across different modules.

 3. Mix it up.
-This idea involves varying, or interweaving the strategies and approaches used to learn something, for example, by mixing watching videos or reading articles to explore a new theory, followed up by a range of exercises or hands-on application at work.
-This is also why we’ve tried to mix up how information is presented in this programme, though a variety of events, resource formats and assessment activities and exercises.
+This idea involves varying, or interweaving, the strategies and approaches used to learn something; for example, by mixing watching videos or reading articles to explore a new theory, followed up by a range of exercises or hands-on application at work.
+This is also why we’ve tried to mix up how information is presented in this programme, through a variety of events, resource formats and assessment activities and exercises.